qbead/qbeadWebsite/content/book/troubleshoot.md

 Error messages will appear at the bottom of the window with your sketch when you upload it onto the device.
 You only will be able to see part of the error message with the default layout of the window, but you can resize it to read the full message.
 We include some example errors below to help with troubleshooting.

+1. As always, ensure the switch is set to "USB", otherwise a depleated battery might be cause inconsistent behavior.

+2. Try to only "compile" the code, but not upload it.
+To do this, click on the checkmark "Verify" button (to the left of the arrow "Upload" button).
+If there is a problem at this step, it means there is a problem with the code and supporting software.
+If the problem only appears when you click the upload button, it means the problem is in communicating with the SpinWheel.

+3. No matter what the error message is, it is worthwhile to retry once or twice, in case of intermitten errors due to poor cable connections.

-1. First make sure you have the proper board selected.
+4. Make sure you have the proper board selected.
-This error message `avrdude: ser_open(): can't open device "/dev/cu.usbmodem142101": No such file or directory` indicates that you likely need to change which board you chose to the Arduino Leonardo.
+This error message `avrdude: ser_open(): can't open device "/dev/cu.usbmodem...": No such file or directory` indicates that you likely need to change which board you chose to the Arduino Leonardo.
 To fix this, navigate to `Tools → Board:` and click on `Arduino Leonardo`.

-2. If instead you have the message `avrdude: butterfly_recv(): programmer is not responding` repeating itself, then you haven't picked the right port.
+5. If instead you have the message `avrdude: butterfly_recv(): programmer is not responding` repeating itself, then you haven't picked the right port.
 See the above section "Arduino won't recognize my SpinWheel" for more help.

-3. If you have an error like `In file included from [file location] fatal error: Adafruit_NeoPixel.h: No such file or directory #include "Adafruit_NeoPixel.h"`, then you likely need to install the SpinWearables library.
-If you don't remember doing this, then you can install it using `Sketch → Include Library → Manage Libraries...`.
-In the search bar of the Library Manager, search for `SpinWearables` and then click `Install`.
+6. If you have an error like `In file included from [file location] fatal error: Adafruit_NeoPixel.h: No such file or directory #include "Adafruit_NeoPixel.h"`, then you likely need to install the SpinWearables library *and its dependencies*.
+This might be the `Adafruit_NeoPixel` library from the example above, or it might be another one.
+If you don't remember installing, then you can install them using `Sketch → Include Library → Manage Libraries...`.
+In the search bar of the Library Manager, search for `SpinWearables` and then click `Install` and also confirm that you want the dependency libraries to be installed as well.
 If you navigate to the libraries installer and you search for `SpinWearables` and see the word "Installed" next to the library name, your library is already included.

-5. If you have done all of these things, you can try unplugging your SpinWheel and plugging it back in again or try restarting the Arduino software.
+7. If you have done all of these things, you can try unplugging your SpinWheel and plugging it back in again or try restarting the Arduino software.
 These steps will clear issues up from time to time.

-If your code won't upload but you have you installed other scripts to your SpinWheel successfully in the past:
+If your code won't upload but you have installed other sketches to your SpinWheel successfully in the past:

 1. Try uploading another Example SpinWheel sketch from `File` → `Examples`.
 If this doesn't work, try the above recommendations to make sure you have the right board and port selected and to ensure that you have the necessary libraries installed.

-2. If other sketches work, then it is likely because of a modification that was made to the sketch you are trying to upload.
+2. If other sketches work, then it is likely the problem is due to a modification that was made to the sketch you are trying to upload.
 Keep reading the section on "I've tried writing my own sketch, but it doesn't work..." or the specific section for the adventure you are working on to get some more troubleshooting ideas.